conduitio-labs/conduit-connector-google-sheets/README.md

 The Google Sheet Destination connector connects to the provided Google SheetID with the provided configurations, using `credentialsFile`, `tokensFile`, `sheetsURL` and `sheetName`.
 Then will call `Configure` to parse the configurations.
 If parsing was not successful, then an error will occur.
 After that, the `Open` method is called to start the connection.
+The Destination connector doesn't support delete or update operations.

 ### Google Sheet Writer

 The writer writes data to destination by appending data to the next row.

 ### Configuration